will-lancer/will-lancer.github.io/README.md

 ### Future coursework (Fall 2024, Sophomore year)
 I'm doing one of the required labs my first semester, as my patience for labs will surely undergo an exponential decay as time goes on.
-I'm also doing taking two core graduate phyics courses, in addition to some other more basic undergraduate ones.
+I'm also taking a core graduate physics course, in addition to some other more basic undergraduate ones.

  * PHY 501: Graduate Classical Mechanics.
- * PHY 534: Graduate Algebra I.
  * PHY 335: Electronics and Experimentation Lab.
  * PHY 301: Electromagnetic Theory I.
  * MAT 320: Introduction to Analysis.